kdave/btrfs-progs/Documentation/btrfs-ioctl.rst

     ignored
 name
-    name of the subvolume, although the buffer can be almost 4k, the file size is limited by linux VFS to 255 characters and must not contain a slash ('/')
+    name of the subvolume, although the buffer can be almost 4k, the file size is limited by Linux VFS to 255 characters and must not contain a slash ('/')

 BTRFS_IOC_SUBVOL_CREATE_V2